Clackamas County sergeant charged with strangulation - NewsBreak

 Hibpshman turned himself in at OCPD on Dec.
 17 and was booked into the Clackamas County Jail on charges of menacing, strangulation, coercion and unlawful use of a weapon against his wife.
 He posted $7,000 bail on Dec.
 18.

-According to OCPD detectives, Hibpshman choked his wife while she repeatedly told Hibpshman to stop, and he also allegedly held a gun to her head and threatened to kill her.
+According to OCPD detectives, Hibpshman choked his wife while she repeatedly told Hibpshman to stop, and he also allegedly held a gun to her head, and he threatened to kill her.
 OCPD detectives have reviewed an audio file that they say corroborates the charges.

 Hibpshman's next court date is scheduled for Feb.
 1.